 As of current times though, these aforementioned advantages that resulted from the Toyota New Global Architecture can also be seen from other platforms like the GA-K which is currently being used by the Toyota Camry and the Toyota Rav4 and the GA-L which is currently utilized by the Lexus LC luxury coupe, and the Lexus LS luxury sedan.

-Are you excited for the new GA-B platform and what it means for the locally popular Vios/Yaris?
+Are you excited about the new GA-B platform and what it means for the locally popular Vios/Yaris?

 For more news and car reviews, please keep reading here on Philkotse.com.